 Do you see where I’m going with this?
 Add whatever you want and make your own version of a healthy shepherd’s pie.

-Having cauliflower mash or fauxtatoes was a risky move.
-My husband loves Shepherd’s Pie and his favorite part are the potatoes.
-So serving healthy shepherd’s pie with cauliflower made me wince a bit when he took his first bite.
+Using cauliflower mash or fauxtatoes was a risky move.
+My husband loves Shepherd’s Pie, and his favorite part is the potatoes.
+So, serving this Whole 30 shepherds pie with cauliflower made me wince a bit as he took his first bite.

-He loved them.
-He said although he knew it was cauliflower it had a similar taste and consistency to potatoes and he thumbed this healthy comfort food recipe up to be man approved.
+He loved them!
+He said, although he knew it was cauliflower, it had a similar taste and consistency to potatoes.
+He also thumbed up this healthy comfort food recipe and declared it to be man approved.

 More healthy chicken comfort food recipes: